Who does not have to self-isolate when they arrive in Yukon

-For Yukon residents, self-isolation can take place in all communities.
-People arriving in Whitehorse are allowed to travel to their home community to safely self-isolate:
+For Yukon residents and their relatives, self-isolation can take place in all communities.
+After arriving in Whitehorse, they're allowed to travel to their home community to safely self-isolate:

 - at home; or

-- another facility that is capable of meeting the requirements.
+- another facility that's capable of meeting the requirements.

 Questions or need support with self-isolation?

 If you do not have a place where you can safely self-isolate or if you require support such as:

 - picking up medication or groceries; or

 - needing mental wellness of substance use care:

 - Emergency Support Services at 867-332-4587.
 Available Monday to Friday from 7:30 a.m. to 8 p.m. and Saturdays and Sundays from 1 p.m. to 3 p.m.